fbef0102/L4D1_2-Plugins/l4d_ai_hunter_skeet_dmg_fix/readme.md

 * <details><summary>How does it work?</summary>

 	* (Before) Human hunter can be easily killed while pouncing, but AI hunters can't be easily killed while pouncing
-		* No skeet mechanics on AI Hunters
+		* No skeet mechanics on AI Hunters, developers doing on purpose
 	* (After) Makes AI hunters take same damage like human SI while while pouncing
 		* Replicate skeet mechanics on AI hunters.
 </details>